 Finding peace and quiet and some more shopping

 Once out of the basilica, I passed through the Porta Ticinese Antica and had a look at the small antique market at the Parrocchia Sant’Eustorgio.
 The atmosphere around starts to change from there.
-Buildings are smaller, streets are quieter and people seem more relaxed.
+Buildings are smaller, the streets are quieter and people seem more relaxed.
 I reached the canals and the Navigli neighbourhood, and it felt like I had left Milan behind and was now in a small village.

 I wandered along one of the canals noting the completely different architecture than the area of the train station where I had started my journey just a couple of hours earlier.
 It also feels much greener thanks to the proximity of the water and of some parks.
 It is also a pedestrian area.
 The Ticinese Municipal Market is a must-visit!
 I was lucky to be in Milan on a Saturday, flea market day in Navigli.
 Even if you are not into shopping, it is hard to resist rummaging through old vinyl records, silver rings, newspapers from the last century and second-hand clothes.